JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 But to get there, we must succeed in employing the doctrine of fair play, predicated on the doctrine of equal footing, as modern society attempts to re-align itself on the road to eventual light and life.
 Higher ethics mandate that the ends must be pre-existent in the means.

-M. Charles Laurence Olivea is a long-time Urantia Book reader, drawn by its clarity of language, wisdom of thought, and the matchless story of Jesus.
+> M. Charles Laurence Olivea is a long-time Urantia Book reader, drawn by its clarity of language, wisdom of thought, and the matchless story of Jesus.
 He and his wife Mary have two sons, Peter (30) and Gordon (29).
 Last year Charles retired from his career as a public high school history teacher.
 He and Mary now live in Santa Fe, NM.
+{.is-info}

 # The Intellectual Role of "The Urantia Book"